matro7sh/BypassAV/Bypass-AV.md

   - if >=40 its probably not a VM
 - User interaction
   - Send MessageBoxW
+  - Check mouse position, sleep 5 seconds, then check again
 - Check for internet
+  - High uptime but low bandwidth is red flag in some cases
 - Datetime on compilation
 - Check for Computer name
   - VM = DESKTOP-[0-9A-Z]{7}